A powerful Massachusetts politician in 1845 learned the hard way not to mess with the mill girls – and especially not with Sarah Bagley.

 In October 1842, state Rep. William Schouler bought the Offering.
 He was also the editor of the Lowell Courier, a friend to the factory owners.
 The Offering stopped publishing Sarah Bagley’s criticisms.

 In December 1844, Sarah Bagley met with five other women at the Anti-Slavery Hall in Lowell to organize the Lowell Labor Female Reform Association.
-They defied the prevailing belief that women who organized were reprehensible and fought for safer workplaces and the 10-hour day.
-Sarah became president and persuaded the group to buy a small, militant labor publication, The Voice of Industry.
+They defied the prevailing belief that women who organized were reprehensible, and they fought for safer workplaces and the 10-hour day. the women elected Sarah president, and she persuaded the group to buy a small, militant labor publication, The Voice of Industry.